disnake-era/disnake-ext-fluent/README.md

 of development and improvement and without breaking people's expectations.
-(If some project wants to strictly follow the "official" SemVer *and* frequently make breaking changes (for the better, we hope), they must constantly increase the major version number, which after just 5 breaking changes results in project's version being "5.x.x", which in turn can give observers falsy look of a "mature, stable and long-in-development" project).
+(If some project wants to strictly follow the "official" SemVer *and* frequently make breaking changes (for the better, we hope), they must constantly increase the major version number, which after just 5 breaking changes results in project's version being "5.x.x", which in turn may give observers falsy look of a "mature, stable and long-in-development" project).

 ## License